-Covid-19 does not disappear, becoming endemic
+Covid-19 does not disappear, becoming an endemic disease

 Currently, the world has recorded an increase in the number of Covid-19 cases in some countries such as Brazil, UK, Thailand...

-Since the beginning of the year, our country has recorded 148 sporadic cases in 27 provinces and cities and no deaths.
+Since the beginning of the year, our country has recorded 148 cases in 27 provinces and cities and no deaths.
 Our country has not recorded any concentrated outbreaks, but there has been a slight increase in the past 3 weeks, with an average of 20 cases/week.

 Associate Professor, Dr. Tran Dac Phu, former Director of the Department of Preventive Medicine, Ministry of Health , said that Covid-19 is currently an endemic disease, classified as a group B infectious disease.
-The disease does not disappear, so there will be times when the number of cases increases and decreases, even having a cyclical nature like the flu.
+The disease will not disappear, so there will be times when the number of cases increases and decreases, even having a cyclical nature like the flu.

 Associate Professor, Dr. Tran Dac Phu, former Director of the Department of Preventive Medicine , Ministry of Health (Photo: N.).